slash4/Model01-Firmware/README-abg.md

 aliases-abg-orphans-spanish.h
 -----------------------------

-* As above, but ANSI backslash and right-bracket are swapped, for easier use with Spanish OS keymaps
+* As above, but ANSI brackets, backslash and equals are permuted for easier use with Spanish, Brazilian, Swiss and Slovak OS keymaps

 aliases-abg-modifiers.h
 -----------------------